Click on either of the following links for information:

 Morris Recreation Center (MRC)

-All students who have paid the Recreation Center fee in their tuition have access to the Morris Recreation Center (MRC) by showing their ID card at the front desk.
+All students pay the Recreation Center fee in their tuition, and therefore have access to the Morris Recreation Center (MRC) by showing their ID card at the front desk.
 The MRC includes two multi-purpose basketball courts, a 45-foot climbing and bouldering wall, three lane jogging track, four multi-purpose racquetball courts, a three-tiered space dedicated to cardiovascular & weight equipment and functional training, fitness activity room, classroom, lounge, and men's and women's locker rooms.
 Also located at the MRC is an outdoor heated leisure pool, two-tier spa, two outdoor basketball courts, covered pavilion, and a sunbathing area.
 There is also an artificial turf field located at the MRC.
 The MRC provides full services including equipment checkout, lockers, workout towels, and even hammocks to use at the outdoor hammock grove.
 The MRC is managed by Campus Recreation, and hours can be found online: https://tamuc.edu/CampusRec or by calling 903-468-3181.

 Cain Sports Complex

-Outdoor Adventure Center
+Outdoor Adventure Spaces

-Located west of Highway 11, off of Culver Street, the Outdoor Adventure Center offers bike rentals, a bike repair shop, disc golf course, pump track, bike skills area, and outdoor gear rental.
-The Outdoor Adventure center also features a challenge course which offers adventure-based learning opportunities to enhance leadership, decision-making, and communication skills through an interactive process for groups to develop as a team.
-The course offers 13 low challenge course elements and 18 high element challenges.
-Across the street from the Outdoor Adventure Center, there is a 5 mile biking and hiking trail comprised of four different loops.
-The Outdoor Adventure Center is managed by Campus Recreation, and hours can be found online: https://tamuc.edu/CampusRec.
+Located west of Highway 11, off of Culver Street, Campus Recreation manages a challenge course, disc golf course, and bike/hike trail.
+The reservation-only challenge course offers adventure-based learning opportunities to enhance leadership, decision-making, and communication skills through an interactive process for groups to develop as a team.
+The challenge course offers 13 low course elements and 18 high element challenges.
+The 5 mile bike/hike trail is comprised of four different loops and is open sunrise to sunset, and is closed for bad weather/trail conditions.
+The 18-hole disc golf course features a mixture of long-open fairways to short-technical holes as it weaves through a thick forest.
+For additional information on these three outdoor adventure spaces, visit: https://tamuc.edu/CampusRec.

 Other Recreational Facilities